 Pony Club NSW exists to encourage horsemanship and horsemastership amongst its members.
 To provide appropriate coaching and competition, to raise awareness of sportsmanship and citizenship of its members, in order to assist its members to become proficient in their chosen sport.

 Our main objectives are too;

-Rally Days are held at regular intervals (usually once or twice a month) at which riders receive their instruction on riding and caring for their pony.
+Rally Days are held at regular intervals at which riders receive their instruction on riding and caring for their pony.
 These rallies are run by voluntary instructors and are the backbone of the movement.

-Pony Club NSW presents regular high level coaching to riders with an above average standard in a particular discipline.
-Riders receive instruction from some of the top coaches in the state.
+Pony Club NSW provides high level coaching to riders in each particular discipline.
+Riders receive instruction from NSW State coaches.

-Pony Club NSW holds a Camp each year for the top 15 riders in the State in their chosen discipline, Dressage, Showjumping, Eventing and Mounted Games.
+Pony Club NSW holds a Camp each year for the top 15 riders in the State in their chosen discipline, Dressage, Showjumping, Eventing, Mounted Games and 10 riders to attend the Pilot Advanced Horsemanship section.
 These riders come together and are instructed by top Australian coaches.

 Pony Club NSW Online

-The Pony Club NSW Website, Facebook page, Blog and Twitter page is a major portal for horse riders in NSW providing up-to-date information across all areas of Pony Club NSW’s operation.
+The Pony Club NSW Website, Facebook page, Blog and Twitter page is a major source of communication for members in NSW, providing up to date information across all areas of Pony Club NSW’s operation.